 Early Years Foundation Stage (EYFS)

-Our early years class combines reception and year 1 children and is known as Ash Class.
+Our early years class is known as Ladybirds Class.
 They thrive in our warm, inviting and stimulating environment.
-Mrs Hill is our EYFS lead teacher and teaches Monday - Thursday, Mrs Reynolds teaches in Ash Class on Fridays, Ms Nash is our teaching assistant and is in school every day.
+Mrs Hill is our EYFS lead teacher and teaches Monday - Thursday, Mrs Reynolds teaches in Ladybirds Class on Fridays, Ms Nash is our teaching assistant and is in school every day.

 We have developed an exciting plan which follows the children’s interests alongside statutory needs from the EYFS framework and the National Curriculum.
 We enjoy lots of time outside and keep very busy.
 The children have many opportunities to explore carefully planned provision which develops and scaffolds their learning through play.